Menu Item Settings > Submenu

 Grid (percentage) column widths

-Note that to use Grid Column Widths, they’ll need to be contained within a submenu with a predetermined width – this means the submenu must be Full Width or have an explicit width set, but it cannot be a Natural Width submenu, as this creates a circular reference
+Grid column widths are defined as a percentage of their container.
+Therefore, to use Grid Column Widths, the submenu must have a predetermined width, rather than sizing to its contents.
+This means the submenu must either be Full Width or have an explicit width set, but it cannot be a Natural Width submenu, as this creates a circular reference.

-Using grid column widths, you can specify a percentage of the submenu that each column should occupy.
-For example, we have 6 submenu columns, so I will set the grid columns to 1/6.
-The result 6 even columns (each takes up one sixth of the submenu width).
-Any extra long text is forced to wrap to a new line:
+Using grid column widths, you can specify a percentage of the submenu that each column should occupy (expressed as a fraction).
+In the example above, we have 6 submenu columns, so we will set the grid columns to 1/6.
+The result is 6 equal-width columns (each takes up one sixth of the submenu width).
+Any extra long text is forced to wrap to a new line within that column:

 You can set a default grid column width for the submenu, and that width can be overridden on a per-item basis.

-If you’re using grid column widths, and your submenu is not full-width, you’ll need to set an explicit width for your submenu.
+If you’re using grid column widths, and your Submenu Position is not set to Full Width, you’ll need to set an explicit width for your submenu.

 Submenu Column Default

-By setting the Submenu Column Default, each child item of that submenu will take on this column width when its own Columns Width is set to Automatic.
+By setting the Submenu Column Default on a parent item, each child item in the submenu will take on this column width when its own Columns Width is set to Automatic (the default).

 Auto Row